The Eternal Memory: Release

+Festivals

-The film was first screened as a part of the World Cinema Dramatic Competition at the 2023 Sundance Film Festival, premiering on 21 January 2023.
+The film was first screened as a part of the World Cinema Documentary Competition at the Sundance Film Festival, premiering on 21 January 2023.
 At the festival, it won the Grand Jury Prize of the competition.
-Following its premiere, MTV Documentary Films acquired the distribution rights of the film planning a theatrical release.
 It also screened in the Panorama section at the 73rd Berlin International Film Festival where it had its European premiere.
+It was also invited to the 27th Lima Film Festival for competing in Documentary section, where it was screened on 11 August 2023.

+Theatrical

+MTV Documentary Films acquired the distribution rights of the film planning a theatrical release.
+It had a limited release in US theaters during August 2023 beginning on August 11, 2023, in New York.
+It was commercially released on August 24, 2023, in Chilean theaters.

 Reception

 Critical reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 89% based on 18 reviews, with an average rating of 7.8/10.
-Guy Logde from Variety wrote that the film "treats inexorably sad material with a lighter, more lyrical approach than most".
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 73 reviews, with an average rating of 8.1/10.
+The website's consensus reads: "Telling a deeply personal story against a profound political backdrop, The Eternal Memory offers poignant testament to the power of love and remembrance."
+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 19 critics, indicating "universal acclaim".

+Guy Lodge from Variety wrote that the film "treats inexorably sad material with a lighter, more lyrical approach than most".
 Writing for The Hollywood Reporter, David Rooney called the film "a moving chronicle of a marriage challenged by Alzheimer's", finishing his review commenting that the film is "as unexpectedly stirring as it is sorrowful".